California movie sites provide one of moviemaking’s essential elements. But what goes into making a great movie anyway?

 1. Griffith Observatory in Los Angeles

 James Dean died young; just about a month before the release of “Rebel Without a Cause.”
 Many scenes were filmed at Griffith Observatory.
-The domed structure and surrounding hillside created the perfect backdrop for Dean’s teenage angst to jump right off the screen.
+The domed structure coupled with the surrounding hillside created the perfect backdrop for Dean’s teenage angst to jump right off the screen.
 You can still visit this historic filming location.

 Other movies filmed at Griffith Observatory: